From mom-and-pop shops to luxury brands you won't find anywhere else in the region, retail reigns supreme in King of Prussia.

 Offering an urban vibe with suburban ease, King of Prussia Town Center attracts hordes of eager shoppers and diners drawn to its main street appeal and year-round events.
 Anchored by Wegman’s and nestled in the middle of The Village at Valley Forge, just steps from Main Line Health, Children’s Hospital of Philadelphia, Anthology King of Prussia and nine of KOP’s most popular apartment communities, it’s no wonder that Town Center is a hot spot.

-Located in the heart of KOP on DeKalb Pike, this shopping center is anchored by Target, Michael’s Craft Store and Bed Bath & Beyond and is also home to locally-owned eateries Peppers by Amedeo’s and the King of Prussia Diner and Wild Rooster Bar.
+Located in the heart of KOP on DeKalb Pike, this shopping center is anchored by Target, Michael’s Craft Store and Bed Bath & Beyond and is also home to locally-owned eateries Peppers by Amedeo’s and the King of Prussia Grill & Tavern.

 330 W Dekalb Pike

-The 101,911 SF outdoor shopping center is home to a wide range of retailers including Bob’s Discount Furniture, Hobby Lobby and new in 2021, Yardbird.
+The 101,911 SF outdoor shopping center is home to a wide range of retailers including Bob’s Discount Furniture, Hobby Lobby and Yardbird.

 150 Allendale Rd.